 Pastor Eberhart is very active in the Barnesville community, serving as a member and Trustee of the Barnesville Community Foundation, current Secretary and Past-President of the Barnesville Rotary Club, Past-President of the Barnesville Area Ministerial Association, Founding member and current Board Chairman of the Community Christian Mission which oversees The Haven, Barnesville’s downtown Christian Youth Center, Member of the Barnesville Area Education Foundation, and volunteer Chaplain for the Barnesville High School Shamrock football team.
 Since 2015, he has served as a Trustee at Belmont College in St. Clairsville, Ohio.
 At various times he has also served on a myriad of village, school, and community committees.
 In 2000, Pastor Eberhart was the recipient of Standard Publishing’s “Outstanding Young Minister” award and he has also been awarded the Paul Harris Fellowship through Rotary International.
 In addition to his ministerial duties, Mr. Eberhart is a licensed salesperson with Harvey Goodman Realtor, working out of the Barnesville and Cambridge offices.
 He received his real estate license in 2005 and previously worked for Century 21 Bethel Agency, Inc. He is a member of the Ohio Association of Realtors and the National Association of Realtors.

-Pastor Eberhart and wife Heather, an English instructor at Barnesville High School, have been married for seventeen years and are the parents of a thirteen year old daughter, Anna Elizabeth, and a eleven year old son, Benjamin Edward.
+Pastor Eberhart and wife Heather, an English instructor at Barnesville High School, have been married for eighteen years and are the parents of a fifteen year old daughter, Anna Elizabeth, and a twelve year old son, Benjamin Edward.
 The Eberharts reside on Tacoma Rd in Barnesville.
 In his spare time, Pastor Eberhart enjoys reading, going to the lake, traveling with his family, following national politics, and attending Pittsburgh Pirate baseball games.